 - MMIP 4: Sustainable heating and cooling in the built environment (individual and collective systems)

-Within these programs, there are possibilities for projects aimed at energy concepts (including optimization in the chain), robotization and digitization of heat pumps, heat networks, thermal storage and shallow geothermal energy.
+Within these programs, there were possibilities for projects aimed at energy concepts (including optimization in the chain), robotization and digitization of heat pumps, heat networks, thermal storage and shallow geothermal energy.
 It is also possible to submit a combined application for both MMIPs.

-In addition to the current two openings, MMIPs for several subjects will follow as of 2020.
+MMIPs for several subjects will follow as of 2020.

 The MMIPs offer partnerships the opportunity to develop natural gas-free solutions for owners of homes, buildings and neighbourhoods.
 The consortia must be broadly composed of companies, research organizations and civil society organizations.

 - The proposal must meet the objectives of one or both of the MMIPs.

 - The consortium must have a broad membership (at least four companies).